MLD3/brain_age_prediction/README.md

 						If set, dataScale cannot be specified.
   --listType LISTTYPE   Only valid for ABIDE and ADHD.
 One of strat or site.
   --depthwise DEPTHWISE
 						Set to 1 to use depthwise convolutions for the entire network.
-  --skipConnection SKIPCONNECTION
+(Untested Feature) --skipConnection SKIPCONNECTION
 						Set to 1 to allow skip connection layer, add residuals to the network (like ResNet).
+(Will lead to a worse performance.)
   --maxRatio MAXRATIO
 						Ratio of max pooling in the pool_mix augmentation.
 Default to 0.25.
 						The ratio should fall within the range [0.05, 0.75] and also be a multiple of 0.05.